Montana-Media-Arts/webDesignFall2024/_docs/topic-08/02-intro-style/page-07.md

 ## Coloring Text
-Just like with other text elements, you can add the **color property** to the list items.
+Like other text elements, you can add the **color property** to the list items.

 <div class="code-heading">
   <span class="html">HTML</span>